 What Else Can CRM Solutions Do?

 The primary purpose of a CRM is to unify an entire organization or business, even across varying siloed departments.
 All information is accessible, readable and cohesive to everyone within an organization, provided they are authorized.
 The data isn’t just static in nature.
 It comes from real-time channels, pouring in instantly as customer events and other triggers occur.
 This creates a more seamless environment, allowing for unprecedented levels of coordination and collaboration across an organization.
 Some 91% of businesses with over 11 employees now use CRM software to facilitate open coordination.

 The number is closer to 50% for small businesses with fewer than 10 employees.
 Yet, 74% of all respondents say their CRM has dramatically improved their ability to use and access customer data.
 The nature of technology also introduces something rather unique: the option to personalize and create one-to-one customer experiences.
 What this means is that employees and personnel can really connect with the audience, delivering much more relevant and contextual services.
-And thanks to the cloud structure of most CRM platforms, all of this information and interactivity is available cross-platform, even on mobile.
+And thanks to the cloud structure of most small business CRM platforms, all of this information and interactivity is available cross-platform, even on mobile.
 That’s incredibly important, especially these days, where everyone has invested themselves in mobile technology, including employees.
 On average, 65% of salespeople who adopt mobile CRM meet their sales quotes, compared to 22% of salespeople who don’t leverage mobile CRM and meet their quotas.

 What CRM Looks Like in Action

 CRM solutions are being leveraged by many businesses and industries today.
 The beauty of the technology is that it can be adapted to meet the needs of its users, meaning it remains functional no matter what the goal or focus is.
 Here are some examples of companies using CRM in the real world: